orangethefish/HOMEBASE_coding_test/Readme.md

 ### To run the code simply run the following command : `python task1/task1.py`
 > **Note:** You can put your own `data.csv` file in the task1 folder or the code will use `data_example.csv`.
-> All scripts written in Python have sample output files.
 ## Task 2:  Data Structures: E-commerce Inventory Schema
 ### Problem Statement
     Design a data structure for an online store's inventory management system.